dhellmann/pymotw/PyMOTW/threading/index.rst

 The debug output includes the name of the current thread on each line.
-The lines with ``"Thread-1"`` in the thread name column correspond to the unnamed thread ``w2``.
+The lines with ``"Thread-1"`` in the thread name column correspond to the unnamed thread :data:`w2`.

 .. {{{cog
-.. cog.out(run_script(cog.inFile, 'threading_names.py'))
+.. cog.out(run_script(cog.inFile, '-u threading_names.py'))
 .. }}}
 .. {{{end}}}

-In most programs you won't use ``print`` to debug.
+Most programs do not use :command:`print` to debug.
 The :mod:`logging` module supports embedding the thread name in every log message using the formatter code ``%(threadName)s``.
 Including thread names in log messages makes it easier to trace those messages back to their source.

 .. include:: threading_names_log.py
     :literal:
     :start-after: #end_pymotw_header

-The output from the format string above looks like:
+:mod:`logging` is also thread-safe, so messages from different threads are kept distinct in the output.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_names_log.py'))